 However, these rights remain subject to the laws of your state, and there are still minimum age requirements that apply to the ability to vote and obtain a driver's license.

 It can be quite difficult to know where to turn for solid advice regarding emancipation as a minor, especially since the laws differ from state to state.
-Before pursuing this very serious legal process -- which will give you the rights and responsibilities of an adult -- get a free legal review of your situation from an experienced family law attorney who can guide you through the process.
+Before pursuing this very serious legal process -- which will give you the rights and responsibilities of an adult -- consider contacting a family law attorney who can guide you through the process.